seibert-media/golibs/README.md

 There might still be incompatibility issues if dependencies do internal context modification and do not use this import.

+## Compatibility

+This library requires Go 1.9+ and is currently tested against Go 1.9.x and 1.10.x For an up-to-date status on this check [.travis.yml](.travis.yml).

 ## Contributions

 Pull Requests and Issue Reports are welcome.